ky1ejs/osx-box-bootstrap/README.md

 ### Vagrantfile

+**VirtualBox:**

-It seems that headless mode is not properly supported yet.
+It seems that headless mode is not properly supported yet in VirtualBox.
 You'll have to enable the GUI in your Vagrantfile:

   config.vm.provider "virtualbox" do |vb|